michaelli00/MUSC450/notes.md

 **Phrase Elision**: Rather than cadencing, composers will elide (omit) an PAC/IAC with the beginning of the next phrase

 **Melodic Links**: Keeping melodic energy going even as harmony comes to a cadential closure

+# Constructing Short Musical Phrases

+Musical phrases are perceived by

+- Repetition
+- Variation

+**Sentences**: musical phrase with a balance of repetition and variation **with only one cadence**.
+Categorized into

+- **Presentation**
+  - **Basic Idea**: Most memorable part of the melody (may be repeated verbatim or tranposed)
+  - **Varied Basic Idea**: Prolongation prolongs and confirms tonic-type harmonies **with no cadence**
+- **Continuation**: derives material from the Basic Idea or presents new.
+Typically has repetition in the first half and adds variation in the second half
+  - **Drive to Cadence**: Complex harmonies drive the music to a cadence
+  - **Cadence**:

+Continuations are usually marked by

+- **Fragmentation**: small "germinal" motive from the Basic Idea extracted and modified
+- **Sequencing**: Small musical ideas occur at one pitch level, then repeated a step higher/lower
+- **Accelerated Melodic Motion**: Surface-level activity is increased, causing more subdivisions of the beat occurring in the melody
+- **Greater Harmonic Variety**: Use more/different chords in the continuation than in the presentation
+- **Faster Harmonic Rhythm**: Underlying harmonies change more rapidly in the continuation than in the presentation

+&nbsp;

+How is the basic idea varied: Slightly different harmonies (in the last beat), slightly different rhythm

+- Presentation is first for 4 bars (BI 2 bars, VBI 2 bars)

+Features that create momentum in the continuation

+- Sequencing, greater harmonic variety, faster harmonic rhythm, accelerated melodic material, fragmentation (triplet theme)

+# Periods

+**Periods**: consist of 2 phrases: an **antecedent** that ends with a weak cadence, and a **consequent** that ends with a stronger cadence

+- Antecedent ends with IAC $\implies$ Consequence ends with a PAC
+- Antecedent ends with HC $\implies$ Consequence ends with an IAC or PAC

+The strategy is a dialogue between a questioner and an answerer

+&nbsp;

+**Parallel Period**: Each of the two phrases begin with the same (or similar) musical material

+- A character asks a question then answers that same question

+&nbsp;

+**Sequential Period**: Each of the two phrases being with the same (or similar) musical material BUT transposed up or down

+- Musical characters have the same contour but begin and end in different places (increase or decrease drama)

+&nbsp;

+**Contrasting Period**: Each of the two phrases begins with different musical material

+- A character asks a question and a different character answers it

+&nbsp;

+**Note**: Periods can be made up of two sentence and can use phrase modifications

+&nbsp;

+**PS**: Four-phrase phrase chains that fit into one of the following two cadential schemes

+- **Double Period**: HC HC HC PAC
+- **Repeated Period**: HC PAC HC PAC

+# Forms

+Two-part forms consist of several sub-categories within the **greater binary** classification

+- First section usually ends with PAC in new key, HC in main key, or PAC/IAC in main key
+- Second section ends with PAC in the main key

+First section usually modulates to a second key, and the second section modulates back to te first key

+If the piece is in major, the second key will likely be $\Romannum{5}$.
+Otherwise the second key will be $\Romannum{3}$

+Instability in the second section comes from

+- Standing on the dominant
+- Sequences
+- Rampant tonicizations

+**Simple Binary**: Motivic material from first section does not directly return in the second section

+**Rounded Binary**: Motivic material from the first secion returns at the end of the second section, resulting in ABA or ABA' (B section lacks a strong cadence)

+**Balanced Binary**: Motivic material from the end of the first section returns at the end of the second section (can be transposed)

+- First section ends in PAC in new key
+- Second section ends with PAC in main key